Urgent Legal Papers

 Friday-collection Monday-morning court delivery covered by weekend on-call dedicated vehicle.
 Sealed bundles, judge's clerk handover, dated delivery receipt.

-Legal papers aren't like parcels.
-A delayed delivery to a retail customer costs a resend and an apology.
-A delayed delivery of court papers can cost you a case.
-Monday mornings are particularly acute: the courts sit, judges expect papers in chambers or in hand, and a Friday afternoon collection that misses the weekend or a Monday morning delivery that arrives at 11 a.m. instead of 9 a.m. can breach filing rules or miss oral argument windows.
+Legal papers carry consequences that standard parcels do not: a delayed delivery of court papers can cost you a case, whereas a delayed parcel to a retail customer costs only a resend and apology.
+Monday mornings are particularly acute because courts sit, judges expect papers in chambers or in hand, and a Friday afternoon collection that misses the weekend or a Monday morning delivery that arrives late can breach filing rules or miss oral argument windows.

 Standard parcel networks — even so-called 'next-day' services — operate on hub sorting.
 Your papers go into a facility Friday evening, wait in a tray with hundreds of others overnight, get sorted by postcode Saturday or Sunday morning, and then get routed for Monday delivery on a van with 80–120 other parcels.
 Timing is probabilistic.
 Dedicated couriers eliminate that uncertainty.
 Your driver is assigned when you book, your route is confirmed, and your delivery slot is pinned to a time window — not a date.